 As you plan your all out assault on the market, you need to figure out exactly who you want to reach.
 This goes way beyond demographic research, especially within the trucking industry.
 You can (with the right data of course) create the parameters of your ideal fleet and then find every fleet matching that description.
 By using CSA, UCC-1, and USDOT data you can establish brand affinities, buying cycles, age of equipment, and much more.
 Append all this data with some industry research, and you have a map.
 This map tells you who to target, how to time your communications, and what type of communication is likely to work the best.

 Whether it be your value or the value you bring your customers, the only way to establish a win is by analyzing data.
 On your side of things, it looks like open rates, clicks, and conversions.
 For your trucking clients it looks like freight being hauled.
 Data has already informed you of the needs of your potential clients.
-By tracking CSA violations and using USDOT data you can know how many trucks carriers have sitting idle.
+By tracking CSA violations, you can know the violations keeping a fleet’s trucks off of the road.
 With carriers losing around $800 dollars a day for each truck that isn’t moving freight, proving value to your clients is fairly easy.

 After any campaign, online or otherwise, if you have tracked things correctly you should have new data.
 This data should tell you what worked and what didn’t.
 You should know if you grew your market share or not.
 Now it is time to map out your next move on the market.
 Never plan in the dark or assume that what you do is profitable.
 Use data before, during, and after any marketing effort.